riboviz/riboviz/vignette/vignette_readme.txt

 vignette_readme.txt

-Folder vignette contains the files necessary to run a vignette of the Riboviz package.
+Folder vignette contains the files to run a vignette of the Riboviz package up to the h5 output.

-To run the vignette, from the riboviz root directory: prepRiboviz vignette/vignette_config.yaml
+To run the vignette, from the riboviz root directory: bash prepRiboviz.sh vignette/vignette_config.yaml
 ## Currently this is ambition not reality.

 Contents: